Rock-ons (Docker Plugins)¶

 Initial Rock-ons Setup¶

-As Rock-ons / docker containers are like mini linux installs they require somewhere to live.
+As Rock-ons/docker containers are like mini linux installs, they require somewhere to live.
 In Rockstor it is recommended that you setup a Share specifically for this purpose.

-Note that all Rock-ons will then be installed into this shared area but each will remain independent and during the setup of each Rock-on you are given the option to store their respective configuration and data in other shares.
+All Rock-ons will then be installed into this shared area but each will remain independent and during the setup of each Rock-on you are given the option to store their respective configuration and data in other shares.
 This is good practice as it keeps your Rock-on config and data apart from the Rock-ons themselves.
 You do not have to separate the config and data within each rock-on but that is also good practice, and is why this option is offered.